Winter Sports and Snow

 Ever thought ice is just ice?
 Find out what hockey announcers and players mean by “fast ice” and “slow ice” and what it takes to get them.

-- Synthetic Ice Rinks
+- Can Synthetic Ice Provide an Alternative?

 - Skiing and Friction

 Turn a love for skiing into a science project!

 - Making Skis Strong Enough for Olympians To Race On